rwxrob/notes/Performance adventure cycling kit.md

-Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina
+Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina.
+This kit doesn't have a "casual clothes" option because all the clothes double as casual and performance (no Lycra at all)

 - TailFin Aeropack  (carbon, no fast dropouts, no pannier mounts, $385)
 - ClubRide Go-Long shirt x2